Mexican–American War: On the battlefield

+Sarah A Bowman was an American woman, that during the war operated an inn in Franklin, Texas (now El Paso, Texas) before settling near Arizona City (now Yuma, Arizona).

 American and Mexican women shared the similarities of providing their domestic services on the battlefield.
 Among the most notable American women on the battlefield was Sarah Bowman.
 She was often seen delivering food, carrying wounded soldiers, and in close combat.